 Anderson has enjoyed commissions from bodies including the BCMG, London Sinfonietta, Asko-Schönberg Ensemble and Cheltenham Festival.
 Book of Hours for ensemble and electronics (2004) won the 2006 RPS Award for Large Scale Composition and featured on a NMC portrait disc.
 This was one of two recordings of his music to be nominated for a 2007 Gramophone Award, the other being the eventual winner, Alhambra Fantasy (Ondine).
 Poetry Nearing Silence (1997), originally a commission from the Nash Ensemble, was later arranged to become a successful ballet choreographed by Mark Baldwin.
 In 2009, Anderson and Baldwin collaborated again on a Darwin-inspired ballet, The Comedy of Change, which toured nationally.

-Anderson’s first opera, Thebans, with a libretto by distinguished playwright Frank McGuinness based on the Sophocles’ Theban plays, premiered at English National Opera in May 2014 and received its German premiere in Bonn in May 2015.
+Anderson’s first opera, Thebans, with a libretto by distinguished playwright Frank McGuinness based on the Sophocles’ Theban plays, premiered at English National Opera in May 2014 in a production by Pierre Audi and received its German premiere in Bonn in May 2015.

 Renowned as an enabler, teacher and programmer, Anderson has held senior professorships at the Royal College of Music, London (1996-2004, where he was Head of Department for five years) and at Harvard University (2004-7), and is currently Professor of Composition and Composer in Residence at Guildhall School of Music & Drama.
 Former students include Huw Watkins, Helen Grime, Ulrich Kreppein, Chris Trapani, Mark Simpson and Edmund Finnis.
 He was Artistic Director of the Philharmonia’s Music of Today series from 2002 to 2011 and in 2012 he was appointed Vice President of the Conseil Musical de la Fondation Prince Pierre de Monaco.